AndreasOpedal/cilsg/submission/README.md

 ## Setup

-Some algorithms (`.pyx` extension) are implemented using Cython.
-In order to run these algorithms, execute the following command:
+Some algorithms (`.pyx` extension) are implemented using Cython to speed-up the computations.
+In order to run these algorithms, first execute the following commands:

 ```
 cd src/